aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-4-release-notes/_index.md

 {
     // Setting the vertical size binding to Margin. shape.RelativeVerticalSize = RelativeVerticalSize.Margin;
-    // Setting the heigh to 30% of Margin height. shape.HeightRelative = 30;
+    // Setting the height to 30% of Margin height. shape.HeightRelative = 30;
 }

 // Checking and setting the relative vertical position. if (shape.RelativeVerticalPosition == RelativeVerticalPosition.Paragraph)
 {
-    // etting the position binding to TopMargin. shape.RelativeVerticalPosition = RelativeVerticalPosition.TopMargin;
+    // Setting the position binding to TopMargin. shape.RelativeVerticalPosition = RelativeVerticalPosition.TopMargin;
     // Setting relative Top to 30% of TopMargin position. shape.TopRelative = 30;